 If the crack in your basement is presently leaking, this is the time to fix it to prevent more damage and mold growth using a Radonseal crack repair kit.

-Radonseal crack repair and healing kit have a secret weapon up its sleeve.
+Radonseal crack repair and healing kits have a secret weapon up its sleeve.
 For the time being, it’s comforting to know that this kit eliminates the necessity for drilling to fix a concrete break.

 You simply need the Radon crack sealer kit’s polyurethane formula.